duhengforever/specification/specification-schema.md

 #### 2.2.3 systemHeader
    - Type: `KeyValue`
    - Description: All messages support the same set of header fields, and these header fields are used by system, which are usually used for such as identify and route messages.
+    Specific fields can be found in the next [chapter](#2.3-message-system-header).
    - Constraints: REQUIRED

 #### 2.2.4 userHeader